SoftChef/sensor.live-things-registry-javascript/readme.md

 ## License
 ---
-This SDK is distributed under the Apache License, Version 2.0, see LICENSE.txt for more information.
+This SDK is distributed under the GNU GENERAL PUBLIC LICENSE Version 3, see LICENSE for more information.

 ## Support
 ---